HarrisOik/IoT-SmartParking/Documentation/HTTP-Server.md

 dotenv is used for setting up an environment variable.
 We will use this to add our connection URL to a file ignored by git.

 >**IMPORTANT:** You must set up the .env file in order for the application to connect to the database[^1].
 Without DB connection the application does not run.

+cors is used to allow the server to be used by non-local origins.

+>**NOTICE:** We used this middleware to allow our front-end to access the API due to some issues encountered by Vue.
+If you intend to use this server for a specific website only i.e. a specific front-end, you can remove this middleware altogether and use express.static('{front-end_path}').

 ### Development Dependencies
 The only development dependency that was used is nodemon.js.
 This is not necessary as it is only used for automatically restarting the server when the files are changed.